Upgrade cluster components

 You have the AWS CLI profile

 The cloud platform tools image has all the software required to update a cluster.

 From a local copy of the cloud-platform-infrastructure repo, run the following command:

 Run the integration tests

-This is the ensure the test cluster doesnot have any existing issues and ready to use
+This will ensure the test cluster does not have any existing issues and is ready to use.

 Testing the upgrade